MichaelZzs/modularity_mem/README.md

 # modularity_mem

 Code snippet for graph theory-based analysis of resting-state fMRI data.

-A paper is currently in prep.
+Paper in prep.